recursion-computing/starcel-releases/readme.md

 [Download Windows x64 Portable](https://github.com/recursion-computing/starcel-releases/releases/download/Starcel/Starcel.Windows.x64.Demo.zip)

 A quick note on this release:\
 To submit a cell you will have to type ctrl+NUM*.
 This is because unreal engine did not allow capturing of ctrl+enter.
 It also has an engine bug where I would need to restart the entire project in order to fix the extra click needed to select and move objects.
 Currently, objects spawned will match your character rotation and scaling; this makes for spammy looking scenes, so we will eventually add autosnapping and alignment tools.
+AR and XR support coming soon.
+I am told there is a Fatal Error when trying to start the program on some systems, this issue will not be in the next release; Starcel is switching code platforms entirely.
 Unfortunately, it will be a while before you see an update.
 Enjoy!

 It does not offer full python support, for that please visit any of the following:
 * https://github.com/recursion-computing/starcel-Panda3D (Platform Agnostic Networked Display Architecture 3D; I am currently developing on this branch)